johan-bh/DeepLearning_ExamProject/README.md

-# Danish ASR Optimization
+# DeepLearning_ExamProject

+## Overview

-This project focuses on fine-tuning and pruning ASR models for Danish language processing.
+This project showcases various scripts for fine-tuning and distilling a Whisper model for Danish speech recognition.

 ## Project Structure